ezhilmathir/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-thus the distance between the two points are excecuted
+Thus a python program to find  the distance between the two points is  excecuted successfully.